ssokurenko/jekyll-lin-theme/README.md

 `home.html` is a flexible HTML layout for the site's landing-page / home-page / index-page. <br/>

-##### *Post Listing*

-This section is optional from Minima v2.2 onwards.<br/>
-It will be automatically included only when your site contains one or more valid posts or drafts (if the site is configured to `show_drafts`).

-The title for this section is `Posts` by default and rendered with an `<h2>` tag.
-You can customize this heading by defining a `list_title` variable in the document's front matter.

 ### Includes

 Refers to snippets of code within the `_includes` directory that can be inserted in multiple layouts (and another include-file as well) within the same theme-gem.